RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/ssl_all_conections/README.md

 # Setup Kafka broker with TLS and SASL_PLAIN (accept connections from all IPs)

 This directory contains `docker-compose.yml` along with pre-generated certificates for TLS bound to IP `0.0.0.0`.
+Pre-generated certificates are valid for one year term (not that MacOS allows certificates with maximum validity of two years) and are due to expire somewhere around March 20th, 2024.
+If certificates are expired, you can generate new ones [here](#how-to-generate-certificates-for-tls-bound-to-ip-0000).

 ## Description of files in this directory